ArtiomLK/ccr-t/readme.md

 ## What is DevOps

 DevOps is a methodology in the software development and IT industry.
-Used as a set of practices and tools, DevOps integrates and automates the work of software development (Dev) and IT operations
+Used as a set of practices and tools, DevOps integrates and automates the work of software development (Dev) and IT operations (Ops)